tesla-project/tip/README.md

     * PORT: Port where TIP will listen.
     * LOGS_FOLDER: Folder used to store all the logs of the application.
     * NUM_THREADS: Number of instances to execute (-1 run one per CPU).
+    * MAX_MEM_THREAD: Maximum memory allowed for each thread.
+Once achieved, thread will be restarted.
+    * LOG_ROTATE_MAX_BYTES: Maximum size in bytes of log files before rotate. (default 5242880)
+    * LOG_ROTATE_BACKUP_COUNT: Number of log files to store as backup.
+Older files will be removed.

 ### Database